MohammadrezaPourreza/Spider2/README.md

 ## Spider 2.0 Baselines

-For `Spider 2.0`, we proposed an agent framework [`Spider-Agent`](https://github.com/xlang-ai/Spider2/tree/main/spider-agent) baseline with interactive environment, which draws inspiration from the design of [Intercode](https://github.com/princeton-nlp/intercode) and is based on the `React` framework with specialized designs for database-related tasks.
+For `Spider 2.0`, we proposed an agent framework [`Spider-Agent`](https://github.com/xlang-ai/Spider2/tree/main/spider-agent) baseline based on Docker ENV.
+Follow the instructions in [the Docker setup guide](https://docs.docker.com/engine/install/) to install Docker on your machine.
+If you're setting up on Linux, we recommend seeing the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) as well.

-### Performance
+#### Performance

 | Method                     | Score |